 Additional Community Policies

-Residents are expected to act in accordance with all Barnard College policies while in the residence halls.
+Residents and non-residential students are expected to act in accordance with all Barnard College policies while in the residence halls.
 Residential Life & Housing staff are responsible for ensuring the safety and security of the residential community and will document & respond to incidents in which a policy is alleged to have been violated.

 The Residential Life & Housing staff reserves the right to confiscate items that are prohibited in the residence halls.
 Confiscated items will not be returned to students.